Published in Notebooks

 $100 price cut not happening, official

-originating out of Taiwan earlier this week indicated that ultrabooks will have $100 shaved off their price, in order to make them somewhat more attractive to cash strapped consumers.
+A rumour originating out of Taiwan earlier this week indicated that ultrabooks will have $100 shaved off their price, in order to make them somewhat more attractive to cash strapped consumers.

 It’s no secret that Intel has set aside a generous $300 million market development fond to make ultrabooks more popular.
 However, these funds are not subsidies as such and they will not translate into direct price cuts.
 Intel won’t offer additional subsidies to reduce end user prices.